omni-us/jsonargparse/README.rst

 :class:`.ActionConfigFile`, :class:`.ActionJsonSchema`, :class:`.ActionJsonnet`
 and :class:`.ActionParser`.
-This means for example that a tool that can receive a configuration file via :class:`.ActionConfigFile` is able to get the config file from a URL, that is something like the following would work:
+This means for example that a tool that can receive a configuration file via :class:`.ActionConfigFile` is able to get the config file from a URL, thus something like the following would work:

 .. code-block:: bash